Marketplaces: The New Art Fair

-There’s a new format for art fairs in town and if your not already aware of them, you should be.
-Whether your a fan of supporting small businesses, picking out the perfect gift, finding new ways to market your product or trying to get into the business of selling, marketplaces may be the next business venture for you!
+There’s a new format for art fairs in town and if you’re not already aware of them, you should be!
+Whether you’re a fan of supporting small businesses, picking out the perfect gift, finding new ways to market your product, or trying to get into the business of selling, marketplaces may be the next business venture for you!

-For the creator, artisan and and small business who is just dipping their toe into selling, these are less about art and exhibition and more about your product, small business, community and collaboration.
-If you haven’t participated in an art fair due to cost, labor and accessibility, a local marketplace event could be a more affordable and doable option for you.
+For the creator, artisan, and small business who is just dipping their toe into selling, marketplaces are less about art & exhibition, and more about your product, small business, community, and collaboration.
+If you haven’t participated in an art fair due to cost, labor, and accessibility, a local marketplace event could be a more affordable and doable option for you.
 I have both planned a marketplace event and attended a few so here is my perspective from both the planner and participant.

 Collaboration is key to the marketing aspect of finding or participating in the marketplace.
-Many pop up shops are small one time or once a year set ups.
-Many of these events utilize the social networking to get the word out.
-So knowing who these people are and following their networks is key to finding these pop up shops.
+Many pop-up shops are small one-time-only or once-a-year events.
+Many of these events utilize social networking to get the word out.
+So, knowing who the key people are and following their networks is essential to finding these pop-up shops.

-Environment, space and vibe of the marketplace is what lures people in.
-Usually its in an area of town not frequented or not thought of for such a use.
+Environment, space, and vibe of the marketplace is what lures people in.
+Sometimes they are located in an area of town not frequented or not thought of for such a use.
 Part of the adventure is trying to find some of these places.

-Once you’ve located the Marketplace, you can usually find specialty cocktails, coffee carts and other refreshments available (either free or for cost) to add to the vibe and experience of the space.
+Once you’ve located the Marketplace, you can usually find specialty cocktails, coffee carts, and other refreshments available (either free or for cost) to add to the vibe and experience of the space.
 Lingering and snacking while browsing the tables is encouraged.
-Bold simple but repetitive decorations are how the spaces are set up, think big balloons, color themes, plants, etc.
+Bold and simple but repetitive decorations are how the spaces are set up, think big balloons, neutral color themes, plants, etc.

-Another unique aspect to the pop up shop vibe is the additional activities that are taking place.
+Another unique aspect of the pop-up shop vibe is the additional activities that are taking place.
 This is where some of the uniqueness comes out in each event.
-There can be live music, performers, demonstrations or how to’s, business or special guest talks, cocktail mixing or coffee carts, in progress paintings, and more.
+There can be live music, performers, demonstrations or How-To workshops, business or special guest talks, cocktail mixing or coffee carts, in-progress paintings, and more.

-To get involved with Marketplaces, first thing to do is to start attending them.
-See what they do that makes their pop up unique or different.
-Start locating key players, you will begin notice certain artisans and businesses seem to attend all the pop ups, follow them and watch what they are doing.
-When your ready, begin reaching out and inquiring about participating early, once the holiday season is upon us, or once the summer markets open up, its probably too late.
-Do your research as well, digging into some potential future marketplaces for myself, I’ve come across fees from free to $300+ to participate.
+To get involved with marketplaces, the first thing to do is to start attending them.
+See what they do that makes their pop-up unique or different.
+Start locating key players, you will begin to notice certain artisans and businesses seem to attend all the pop-ups, follow them and watch what they are doing.
+When you’re ready, begin reaching out and inquiring about participating early, once the holiday season is upon us, or once the summer markets open up, it’s probably too late.
+Do your research as well, digging into some potential future marketplaces.
+I’ve come across fees from free to $300+ to participate.
 So don’t think that just because this isn’t your typical art fair that the cost isn’t still a factor here.

 What are some of your favorite marketplaces you frequent?
 And for artisans and small businesses who have participated, what have been your experiences as participating vendors?